frankthelen/cloudmonkey/README.md

 const igw = await monkey.select.one.ec2.internetGateway({ vpc: 'vpc-12345678' });
 ```

-The general form of select is:
+The general format is this:
 ```
 select.<quantifier>.<service>.<resourceType>(<filter>)
 ```